Scaling Cloud Controller

 blobstore_nginx

-The internal WebDAV blobstore that comes included with Cloud Foundry by default.
-It is used by the platform to store packages, staged droplets, buildpacks, and cached app resources.
+This is the internal WebDAV blobstore that comes included with Cloud Foundry by default.
+It stores packages, staged droplets, buildpacks, and cached app resources.
 Files are typically uploaded to the internal blobstore through the Cloud Controller local workers and downloaded by Diego when app instances are started.

 When to scale